eryuu-vitcom/ssh2-path-buffer-type/README.md

 ## CHANGES
 This repository was customized specifically for a EUC-KR locale.

-- ReadStream and WriteStream parameter _path_ was modified to accept EUC-KR encoded _Buffer_ instead of _string_
+- Functions below were modified to accept EUC-KR encoded ```Buffer``` instead of ```string```
+  - lib/protocol/SFTP.js :
+    1. createReadStream
+    1. createWriteStream
+    1. stat
+    1. mkdir
+    1. rmdir
+    1. rename
+    1. unlink